How to Deploy a Laravel Application to a VPS: Complete Step-by-Step Guide

 Date:

-Tags: laravel, ubuntu
+Tags: laravel, ubuntu, devops

 Deploying your Laravel application to a VPS gives you full control over your environment, performance, and security.
 In this guide, you'll learn how to deploy Laravel from GitHub to a VPS using the LEMP stack (Linux, Nginx, MySQL, PHP).